South East - Maintenance schemes

 As we need to remove the old barriers to complete our work, there are narrow lanes on the M2 to keep everyone on the motorway safe, with free recovery for anyone who gets into trouble.

-We’ve started our work in the central reservation, and in late-April we’ll be moving the narrow lanes to allow us to carry out improvements to the drainage and barriers on hard shoulder.
-To do this, we’ll need to close each carriageway for around ten nights.
-We’ll provide more details of when these closures will be as work progresses.
+We’ve started our work in the central reservation, and in late-April we’ll commence moving the narrow lanes to allow us to carry out improvements to the drainage and barriers on hard shoulder.
+To do this, we’ll need to close each carriageway for around twelve nights, see details below.

 We’re due to complete our improvements in summer 2024, when the narrow lanes will be removed.